FrogDevelopment/micronaut-consul-watcher/README.md

 The watcher calls the [KV Store API](https://developer.hashicorp.com/consul/api-docs/kv) to watch all keys used for the distributed configurations, using [Blocking Queries](https://developer.hashicorp.com/consul/api-docs/features/blocking) to wait for any changes made on those keys.
-If no change occurred during the `read-timeout` duration, the query will be re-executed after the `watch-delay`.
+If no change occurred during the `max-wait-duration`, the query will be re-executed after the `delay-duration`.
-When a change is detected in a KV used for configurations, the corresponding Property Source will be updated and a `RefreshEvent` published.
+When a change is detected in a KV used for configurations, the corresponding `PropertySource` will be updated and a `RefreshEvent` published.

 See [Micronaut > Refreshable Scope](https://docs.micronaut.io/latest/guide/index.html#refreshable) for more details